RadAlpaca11/robot-experiments/Notes/CogACTnotes.md

 Currently we are unable to run the model.
 It may have to do with some libraries being missing (TensorRT, and potentially more).
 It begins running and then stops at the same point every time when loading the VLM.
+(Note, doesn't stop, just takes an insanely long time to output, and we didn't have enough patience).
 The terminal does not give an error, it just stops outputting anything until we interrupt it.

+# Notes
+We are unable to find any helpful documentation for the code.